slimphp/Slim-Website/docs/v4/concepts/middleware.md

 It intercepts, processes, and potentially alters HTTP requests and responses as they pass through the application pipeline.

-Middleware components can handle a variety of tasks such as authentication, authorization, logging, request modification, response transformation, error handling, and more.
+A middleware can handle a variety of tasks such as authentication, authorization, logging, request modification, response transformation, error handling, and more.

-Each middleware performs its function and then passes control to the next component in the chain, enabling a modular and reusable approach to handling cross-cutting concerns in web applications.
+Each middleware performs its function and then passes control to the next middleware in the chain, enabling a modular and reusable approach to handling cross-cutting concerns in web applications.

 ## How does middleware work?